PPNG06/WebAssemblyInterpreterCpp/README.md

 - Test harness that assembles the staged `.wat` suites into `.wasm` and validates observable linear memory results.

+This project was made on a Linux environment.
+While it should be supported on Windows, the instructions in this file (as well as the pathnames) might need closer examination.

 ## Requirements

 - CMake ≥ 3.20